lgjtt/lgjtt.github.io/_pages/about.md

 ## 👋 About Me

+I am a third-year Ph.D. candidate in Computer Science and Technology at South China University of Technology (SCUT), advised by Prof. Zhiwen Yu, and a member of the Data Science and Artificial Intelligence Lab.
-I am a researcher in machine learning, focusing on **robust representation learning under label scarcity and data heterogeneity**.
+My research focuses on **robust representation learning under label scarcity and data heterogeneity**.
 My research lies at the intersection of:

 - Multi-view / Multi-modal Learning